aptech/docs/docs/CR-strjoin.rst

 +++++++++
 ::

-    //Create a 1x4 string array
+    // Create a 1x4 string array
     s = "alpha" $~ "beta" $~ "gamma" $~ "delta";

-    //Combine the string array into a single comma-separated string varnames = strjoin(s, ",");
+    // Combine the string array into a single comma-separated string varnames = strjoin(s, ",");

 After the above code, *varnames* will be a single string with the following contents: